miquelvir/centrifuga4/docs/docs/basics/roles.md

 # user roles

-User can follow a `Role`, which grants them a set of permissions.
+User can follow a **role**, which grants them a set of permissions.

 ## teacher
 can mark attendance on his classes and read its courses & students